A Light & Airy Almond Cake with A Delicate Texture

 Instructions

 - Prepare the cake pan.
-Preheat an oven to 325F.
-Line a 9 inch cake pan or springform pan with parchment, then spray generously with baking spray or butter.
+Preheat an oven to 325°F (163°C).
+Line a 9-inch cake pan or springform pan with parchment, then spray generously with baking spray or butter.

 - Cream the butter and sugar.
-Place ½ cup softened butter, 1 ⅓ cup granulated sugar, 2 tsp vanilla extract, and 1 tsp almond extract into the bowl of a stand mixer fitted with paddle attachment.
+Place ½ cup (113g) softened butter, 1⅓ (235g) cup granulated sugar, 2 tsp vanilla extract, and 1 tsp almond extract into the bowl of a stand mixer fitted with paddle attachment.
 Begin on medium speed, then increase to medium-high and beat until very smooth, 5 minutes.

 - Incorporate egg yolks.
 Add the egg yolks, one at a time, scraping down the sides between additions.

 - Whip the ricotta.
-Add the ricotta cheese and lemon zest, then continue beating on medium speed until very smooth, an additional 5 minutes.
-Pour in the almond flour then add a pinch fo Kosher salt.
+Add 10oz (313g) ricotta cheese and lemon zest, then continue beating on medium speed until very smooth, an additional 5 minutes.
+Pour in 1½ cups (180g) almond flour then add a pinch of Kosher salt.
 Mix until just combined.
 Transfer the mixture to a large mixing bowl, then clean and wipe out the bowl of the stand mixer very well.

 - Beat the egg whites.
 Replace the paddle with the whisk attachment, then beat the egg whites on medium-high speed until stiff peaks form.
 Gently fold half of the egg whites into the cake batter until just mixed in.
 Repeat with remaining egg whites.

 - Bake the cake.
-Pour the cake batter into the greased cake pan.
-Sprinkle the sliced almonds evenly over the top of the cake, then bake for 50-55 minutes, or until the top and sides of the cake are firm and a cake tester inserted into the center of the cake comes out clean.
+Pour the cake batter into the greased cake pan, then use an offset spatula to smooth out the top.
+Sprinkle ¼ cup (25g) sliced almonds evenly over the top of the cake, then bake for 50-55 minutes, or until the top and sides of the cake are firm and a cake tester inserted into the center of the cake comes out clean.

 - Cool, then slice.
 Allow the cake to cool for 10-15 minutes, then carefully remove the outer ring of the pan.
 Dust with confectioner’s sugar, then slice and serve warm or at room temperature.